 For the purposes of this study, information was collected for 91 counties and cities in MN, representing single and multi-county community health boards (CHBs) and also single vs. multi-county SHIP 1.0 grantees.
 Most MN LHDs (80% response rate) participated in the 2011 Multi-State Learning Collaborative (MLC) quality improvement survey, the QI Maturity Tool.
-The Health Director or Community Health Services Administrator completed the survey, which was a self-assessment of QI culture, practice and spread within their organizations.
 A subset of questions was identified from the QI Maturity Tool and used to calculate a QI Maturity Score.
 LHDs were classified as having high, medium and low levels of QI maturity, based on their preliminary score.
-These levels also relate to the QI Roadmap (cite?): Low (no knowledge, not involved, starting to get involved); Medium (Ad hoc QI); and High (Borderline Formal QI, Formal QI, QI Culture).
 For those LHDs that did not participate in the MLC survey and therefore did not have a preliminary score, MDH nurse consultants and a QI consultant were asked to assign them to one of the three categories of QI maturity.
-Other variables of interest included: readiness for accreditation, organizational structure (single vs. multi-county, stand-alone health vs. within larger agency), expenditures, and authority of top health official.
+Other variables of interest included: readiness for accreditation, organizational structure (single vs. multi-county, standalone health vs. within larger agency), expenditures, and authority of top health official.